Perhaps you need some words doing, or perhaps you want to get to know me.

 To contact me, send email to bret[at]bretallen[dot]info, or use the form below, or the social media icons at the top.

 More About Me

-Prior to that I have: moderating bingo sites, built computers, stacked shelves, typed postcodes and packed yoghurt.
+In what feels like a previous life, I have: moderated bingo sites, built computers, stacked shelves, typed postcodes and packed yoghurt.
 I went to university as I mentioned above, though I mostly studied the nightlife.
 I have a handful of GCSE and A-Level thingies but I can never remember them.
-In the course of maintaining my websites, I’ve interviewed models, photographed bands and reviewed games.
+In the course of maintaining my websites, I’ve interviewed models, photographed bands and of course written for games.
 I’ve cultivated contacts in several PR companies and games publishers.
-I also worked as a nightclub photographer at a few rock venues.

 For now, I hope you like my musings.
 Keep an eye on the site (subscribe if you like, at the bottom of the page!) to find out when my latest fiction is ready to be seen.
 If you keep reading, I’ll keep doing words!